edgedb/edgedb/docs/reference/protocol/dataformats.rst

         NEG     = 0x4000;
     };

-The decimal values are represented as a sequence of base-10000 *digits*.
+Decimal values are represented as a sequence of base-10000 *digits*.
 The first digit is assumed to be multiplied by *weight* * 10000, i.e. there might be up to weight + 1 digits.
 Trailing zeros can be absent.